nicklockwood/SwiftFormat/Rules.md

 ## blankLinesBetweenScopes

 Adds a blank line before each class, struct, enum, extension, protocol or function.

 Option | Description
 --- | ---
-`--linebreaks` | linebreak character to use. "cr", "crlf" or "lf" (default)
+`--linebreaks` | Linebreak character to use: "cr", "crlf" or "lf" (default)

 <details>
 <summary>Examples</summary>